 The most powerful thing about Scrintal is its networked note taking capability, which allows you to connect your ideas and thoughts as you are typing them.
 Having a full set of networked notes displayed on a digital desk works just like a reflection of your own mind.

-In Scrintal, you can take atomic notes by using the Zettelkasten method.
-Expand them if you like focus mode.
-Build your visual knowledge base through an interconnected web of thoughts.
+In Scrintal, you can take atomic notes in one of your cards by using the Zettelkasten method.
+Expand the card into focus mode if you prefer.
+Build your visual knowledge base by linking your cards, forming an interconnected web of thoughts.

 Scrintal’s text editor is a bit less comprehensive than the one Notion has, which makes it less complicated and overwhelming.
 Additionally, Scrintal works on a web app, you can use it on any platform, anywhere and soon anytime (we don't have offline mode yet).